MuvvalaKaran/symbolic_synthesis/README.md

 docker run -it -v $PWD:/root/symbolic_planning/src --name symbolic_planning sym_planning_image
 ```

-In the above `symbolic_planning` is the name of the container and `sym_planning_image` is the name of the docker image
+In the above command `symbolic_planning` is the name of the container and `sym_planning_image` is the name of the docker image.

 ---
 Additionally, if you are more used to GUI and would like to edit or attach a container instance to the VSCode ([Link](https://code.visualstudio.com/docs/devcontainers/containers)) then follow the instructions below: